 Then stop and think about what your tax bill is *likely* to be.
 A good guess is to assume it’ll be the same as last year if everything else is the same, even with the change in the tax code.
 (More about that below.)
 How to do that?

-- If you are a ProsperiTea Planning retainer client just email me how much withholding you’re likely to have and I’ll do the rest.
+- If you are a ProsperiTea Planning retainer just email me how much withholding you’re likely to have and I’ll do the rest.
 I’ve got a tax planner all set up for you already.

-- If you are a Tea & Taxes client you can call for one of my tax planning appointments, although it’s probably only worth it if you have other things going on as well.
+- If you are a Tea & Taxes person you can call for one of my tax planning appointments, although it’s probably only worth it if you have other things going on as well.
 Sometimes we can find ways to save you money with tax planning.
 Be warned that I only have a half dozen or so of these spots.

 - Or you can check it yourself: get out your 2017 tax return and look to see how much you paid in total tax in 2017.
 It’ll be line 63, half way down the second page of the Form 1040.
 How do the numbers compare?